Terraced Terrain Generator (TTG)

 The generated Mesh will contain as many submeshes as the number of generated terraces.
 Consequently, the MeshRenderer component that will render the terrain requires the same amount of materials to properly render all terraces.
 Failing to assign the necessary materials will cause some terrains (the highest ones) to not be rendered.

-The TerrainGeneratorController’s source code (described in the previous section) offers great examples of API usage and can serve as inspiration to API newcomers.
+The source code of the controller classes SphericalTerrainGeneratorController and PlanarTerrainGeneratorController (described in the previous section) offer great examples of API usage and can serve as inspiration to API newcomers.

 Samples